webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 the FieldValues properties.
 You don't need to decorate all the ContactMapper to add a custom field collected in your store forms.
 You could simply listen for the `TODO` event.

-Before create the resource on ActiveCampaign, the ContactEnqueuer queries for a corresponding contact with the same `email`.
+Before creating the resource on ActiveCampaign, the ContactEnqueuer queries for a corresponding contact with the same `email`.

 ### Connection

-The ActiveCampaign's Connection is the equivalent for the Sylius Channel.
-We have opted to this way instead of making only one connection to allow the more flexibility use on ActiveCampaign's integrations.
+The ActiveCampaign's Connection is the equivalent of the Sylius Channel.
+We have opted for this way instead of making only one connection to allow more flexible use on ActiveCampaign's integrations.

-Before create the resource on ActiveCampaign, the ConnectionEnqueuer queries for a corresponding connection with the same `service` (put static to `sylius`) and `externalid` (the channel's code).
+Before creating the resource on ActiveCampaign, the ConnectionEnqueuer queries for a corresponding connection with the same `service` (static to `sylius`) and `externalid` (the channel's code).

 ### Ecommerce Customer

 There is no ActiveCampaign's Ecommerce Customer equivalent on Sylius Standard.
-So, the plugin offer a simple way to add a new Sylius resource `ChannelCustomer` that is a simple Channel - Customer association.
+So, the plugin offers a simple way to add a new Sylius resource `ChannelCustomer` which is a simple Channel-Customer association.
 The ActiveCampaign Ecommerce Customer's id is persisted on this entity.
-By default, the Ecommerce Customer is created by a Customer and associate it with all the Channels.
+By default, the Ecommerce Customer is created by a Customer and associated with all the Channels.
 But, especially if you use Sylius Plus, you may not want to do this.
-In this case you just needs to decorate the `TODO` service and implement it with your custom logic.
+In this case, you just need to decorate the `TODO` service and implement it with your custom logic.

-Before create the resource on ActiveCampaign, the EcommerceCustomerEnqueuer queries for a corresponding ecommerce customer with the same `email` and `connectionid` (the channel's code).
+Before creating the resource on ActiveCampaign, the EcommerceCustomerEnqueuer queries for a corresponding ecommerce customer with the same `email` and `connectionid` (the channel's code).

 ### Ecommerce Order/Abandoned Cart

-The ActiveCampaign's Ecommerce Order is the equivalent for the Sylius Order.
-In addition, as done on Sylius, The Abandoned Cart is the same entity of the Ecommerce Order, so also the Abandoned Cart is related to the Sylius Order.
+The ActiveCampaign's Ecommerce Order is the equivalent of the Sylius Order.
+In addition, as done on Sylius, The Abandoned Cart is the same entity as the Ecommerce Order, so also the Abandoned Cart is related to the Sylius Order.

-Before create the resource on ActiveCampaign, the EcommerceOrderEnqueuer queries for a corresponding ecommerce order with the same `email` and `externalid` (the order's id)/`externalcheckoutid` (the cart's id) based on the state of the order (cart or different).
+Before creating the resource on ActiveCampaign, the EcommerceOrderEnqueuer queries for a corresponding ecommerce order with the same `email` and `externalid` (the order's id)/`externalcheckoutid` (the cart's id) based on the state of the order (cart or different).